BrianHillis/augur/Sprint1DesignDoc.md

 1. Home Page Redesign Use Case
 	- Modify the layout of the homepage to display more than 4 projects
 		- List projects with a number of repos statistic
+		- Need to modify the CSS file to allow projects to overflow in the pane
+		- Edit the DownloadedReposCard to display the number of repos in each project
+		-
 2. Use Case Name B
 	- Functional Requirement 1
 	- Functional Requirement 2